ELoukota/WebGPIO/README.md

 # WebGPIO
-A simple web UI for controlling the GPIO pins on a Raspberry Pi.
+A web UI for controlling the GPIO pins on a Raspberry Pi.
 (Forked from https://github.com/ThisIsQasim/WebGPIO)

+Coded the layout to use CSS and apache2/php to dynamicly create the buttons and other features.
+Added modules for Dallas Tempature sensors, and an MPU6050 as a leveling indicator.

 To setup make sure you have:
 Python3: